Lon Chaney Jr.: Death

 Chaney suffered from a series of illnesses in the year prior to his death.
 In April 1973, he was released from the hospital after undergoing surgery for cataracts and treatment for beriberi.
 He also suffered from liver problems and gout.
 Chaney died on July 12, 1973, in San Clemente, California, at the age of 67.
 His cause of death was not immediately released to the public.
 Chaney's death certificate listed his cause of death as cardiac failure due to arteriosclerotic heart disease and cardiomyopathy.
+He donated his body to science (his badly deteriorated liver and lungs were kept for years as specimens in a college medical center) and he was dissected after his death by medical students.
+Hence no grave exists.

 He was honored by appearing as the Wolf Man on one of a 1997 series of United States postage stamps depicting movie monsters (his father appeared as the Phantom of the Opera, while Bela Lugosi appeared as Dracula, and Boris Karloff had two stamps as Frankenstein's monster and the original Mummy).
 His grandson Ron Chaney Jr. has appeared frequently as a guest at horror movie conventions.